Wondering how to become a dietitian and how to make a career change to dietitian? It’s not as difficult or as scary as you think!

 Other classes, like the food science ones, were so fun.
 They’re basically cooking and knife-skills classes, and I’m so thankful for this culinary training because a lot of my work as a dietitian today is in the kitchen!

-Q: How do you choose an internship program?
+Q: How do you choose a dietetic internship program?

 Thus, the distance internship at Utah State University ended up being my first choice, and it was more or less an online dietetics program.
 It’s one of the best nutrition schools for what I was looking for.